NIH-CARD/ProtPipe/README.md

 ## Differential expression analysis(T-test) and downstream functional enrichment analysis
 DE analysis is done using the t-test.
 Downstream functional enrichment analysis for Differential expression gene.
 It takes the MS quatification from Spectronaut as an input:
 ```
+# TODO: DE_enrichment.R does not exist
 Rscript DE_enrichment.R -i $pro_input -c $control -o $outdir
 ```

 ## Bash comand line

 ```
+# TODO: spe_pro.bash does not exist
 bash spe_pro.bash
 ```